U.S. Relations With Nauru

 The United States established diplomatic relations with Nauru in 1976, eight years after Nauru's independence from an Australia-administered trusteeship.
 The close relationship between the United States and Nauru is based on mutual respect and shared interests.
 The two countries work closely together on a broad range of issues, from strengthening regional security, to promoting sustainable development and addressing climate change, to protecting fisheries and the environment.
 The United States has no consular or diplomatic offices in Nauru.
-Officers of the U.S. Embassy in Fiji are concurrently accredited to Nauru and make periodic visits.
+Officers of the U.S. Embassy in Fiji are concurrently accredited to Nauru and make regular visits.

 U.S. Assistance to Nauru

 Bilateral Economic Relations

 Trade between the United States and Nauru is limited by the latter's small size and remoteness.
 As Nauru's phosphate mining has declined due to the depletion of reserves, the country has relied heavily on payments for fishing rights within its exclusive economic zone, operation of detention centers for asylum seekers to Australia (administered by Australia but with opportunities for local employment and compensation to the Nauruan government), and development assistance.
 Nauru is a party to the U.S.-Pacific Islands Multilateral Tuna Fisheries Treaty, which provides access to U.S. fishing vessels in exchange for a license fee paid by U.S. industry.
 Under a separate Economic Assistance Agreement associated with the Treaty, the United States government currently provides $21 million per year to Pacific Island parties.

 Nauru's Membership in International Organizations

-Nauru and the United States belong to a number of the same international organizations, including the United Nations, Asian Development Bank, World Bank, and the International Monetary Fund, the Pacific Community, and the Secretariat of the Regional Environmental Programme.
+Nauru and the United States belong to a number of the same international organizations, including the United Nations, Asian Development Bank, World Bank, the International Monetary Fund, the Pacific Community, and the Secretariat of the Regional Environmental Programme.
 Nauru also belongs to the Pacific Islands Forum, of which the United States is a Dialogue Partner.